+You're starting a new semester at school — your dorm should look as great as you feel!
 Here's six ways to turn your dorm from institutional to inspiring.

 A couple weeks ago, I saw a story online about two girls who did a ridiculous makeover on their dorm room.
 The before pictures of the room had the standard fixings of collegiate housing: block walls, industrial flooring, and boring furniture.
 The after images make the room almost unrecognizably glam.

 Now I realize that most college students aren’t going to invest the time and money to decorate their dorm rooms to this extent, but it doesn’t hurt to use a few of their ideas.
 Talk with your roommate and see if they are on board, and start putting together ideas for how you can makeover your dorm room.
-If both of you agree, you can start making a few small changes to a dorm room that will make it feel much less industrial and more like home.
+If you all agree, you can start making a few small changes to a dorm room that will make it feel much less industrial and more like home.

 This first idea is highly dependent on your school’s rules.
 Some colleges allow the students to paint the dorm rooms, so long as they are painted back to the original color at the end of the year.
 If your school is one that allows dorm rooms to be painted, it is the biggest thing you can do to make your room feel like home.
 Many dorm rooms are painted a bright white, so being able to change the walls to pretty much any other color will give it personality.